w3c/secure-payment-confirmation/scope.md

 See also [more SPC benefits](https://github.com/w3c/webpayments/wiki/Secure-Payment-Confirmation#benefits).

-## Definitions

-**Instrument** <a name="dfn-instrument"></a>
-: A mechanism used to transfer value from a payer to a payee.

-**SPC Credential** <a name="dfn-spc-credential"></a>
-: Data that represents the association between an instrument and an authentication credential.
-Note: Management of multiple relationships is an implementation detail (e.g., multiple authentications corresponding to a single instrument, or multiple instruments enrolled for a given authentication).

-**SPC Credential Identifiers** <a name="dfn-credential-id"></a>
-: Each SPC Credential Identifier refers to one SPC Credential.
-These identifiers are generated during enrollment and stored by the Relying Party in association with an instrument.
-An instrument may be addressable by more than one SPC Credential Identifier (e.g., when the user has authenticated through different devices for that instrument).

-**SPC Request** <a name="dfn-spc-request"></a>
-: Information provided as input to the API.
-It is likely to include SPC Credential Identifiers, sources of randomness, and other data.

-**SPC Assertion** <a name="dfn-spc-assertion"></a>
-: The output of a successful SPC API authentication.

 ## Protocols and Systems Helping to Guide Requirements

 This list is the result of people joining the SPC task force: